MeganBlazevic/CityBike_Tableau/README.md

 The bike program has a ton of monthly data - but we have not created a true dashboard to view consistent informaiton (that is my goal for my second project as the analysist).
 My first project is to create a Tableau Story to show the success and potential opporuntities to the city officials.

 ### Programs Used
-- Python was used to combine my monthly data sets
+- Python was used to combine my monthly data sets, adjusting column titles, dropping incomplete data sets; and ensuring accuracy of the data.
-- Tableau to create my story board
+- Tableau to create my story board, and all of the analysis and visualizations needed for this project.

 ### Data Sets
 I had the opporuntity to pick which datasets I wanted to use.
 At first I was going to use 2021 and 2022.
 Then I decided to look specifically had June (the start of summer) to see what the differences are.
 I contimplated using a 5 year range, but settled on 3 years (2018, 2019, 2020) which was important as you had the covid epidemic during this time frame which may have adjusted bike usage.